-Pioneer of British and European feminist art, Margaret Harrison questions notions of gender, identity, politics, social class, domestic violence and exploitation of women’s labor and sexuality.
-Over her more than 40 years working as an artist, Harrison has reported local and international cultural and political issues throughout a variety of media including drawings, oil paintings, watercolors and large installations.
-She uses iconography, pop art and consumer brands to reflect upon female, male and transgendered identity, often subverting with humor gender roles that the society has assigned.
+A pioneer of British and European feminist art, Margaret Harrison questions notions of gender, identity, politics, social class, domestic violence and labour and sexual exploitation of women.
+Over her more than 40 years working as an artist, Harrison has reported local and international cultural and political issues throughout a variety of media including drawings, oil paintings, watercolors and large scale installations.
+She uses iconography, pop art and consumer brands to reflect upon female, male and transgendered identity, often subverting with humor gender roles that society has assigned.

-She has had solo shows in institutions such as the New Museum in New York, Frac Lorraine, the Middlesbourgh Institute of Modern in England and Azkuna Centroa in Bilbao.
-She has participated in many group shows such as Tate Modern and Victoria & Albert Museum in London, the Museum of Contemporary Art in Los Angeles.
+She has had solo shows in institutions such as the New Museum in New York, Frac Lorraine, the Middlesbrough Institute of Modern in England and Azkuna Zentroa in Bilbao.
+She has also participated in many group shows in art institutions such as Tate Modern and Victoria & Albert Museum in London, the Museum of Contemporary Art in Los Angeles.

 Cookies policy We use third-party cookies that analyze browsing our website.
 If you continue to browse, consider accepting its use.
 You can get more information on our Cookies policy.